ts4z/barge.org/CHEATSHEET.md

 Emashes are very useful---three hyphens, that is, `---`, should do it.
 In HTML, it's &amp;mdash;.

-(It's not clear if GitHub renders these correctly, but I believe they're in the spec.)
+(It's not clear if GitHub renders these correctly, but I believe they're in the spec.
+If Hugo doesn't do them, delete this section.)

 In general, Unicode characters are well-supported.
 Just use them.
 (Characters are encoded in UTF-8, which is pretty standard, and easy to confuse with ASCII